Managed Service Programme Models | Enterprise Solutions at Hays

 An MSP provider will always work with you to understand your specific needs, and develop a solution based on best practice, your requirements, goals and ambitions – as well as existing protocols and relationships.
 They will develop standardised, optimised processes, implement and manage supporting technology and run the day to day management of securing and onboarding contingent talent.
 They may have physical presence in your offices, use offshoring sites.
 They may only cover certain functions or geographies.
 But they will always be focused on securing you the right talent, at the right price.

 The key determining factor will always be the primary objectives of your contingent workforce programme.
-You can find out more about how to determine the right solutions for you in our buyers guide to MSP.

 When deciding which delivery model is right for you, you must consider the type of role/resource you are recruiting/managing against, which falls under two criteria’s; criticality and regularity.